SFraissTU/BA_PointCloud/README.md

 In general, if you want to render your point clouds in the browser, I recommend Potree: http://potree.org/

 ### What about point attributes other than color?
 Not possible at the moment.
-If you want to implement it yourself, see this thread: https://github.com/SFraissTU/BA_PointCloud/issues/9
+Intensity values are loaded into the program, but they are currently not used.
+Depending on what you need, it might be possible to implement this yourself.

 ### Which Potree Converter version does this support?
-This should work with point clouds created with Potree Converter up to version 1.6.
-In 1.7 there will be updates which are not yet supported (you will probably only get a bunch of small black dots on the screen).
+This should work with point clouds created with Potree Converter up to version 1.7 (Potree format 1.8).
+Files created from Potree Converter 2.0 are currently not supported.

 #### Anything else?
 Please send me an email or open a github issue.
 Please note that I don't have a lot of time to work for this project, so I might not be able to fulfill every request, but I'm open to suggestions.